-Political instability - Through Horn, the Company is highly exposed to significant political risk in Somalia and the Puntland Regional State which may have a negative effect on the Company's financial position.
+Political instability - Through the Company's equity interest in Africa Energy, the Company is highly exposed to significant political risk in Somalia and the Puntland Regional State which may have a negative effect on the Company's financial position.

 Different legal system and litigation - Africa Oil's oil exploration and appraisal activities are located in countries with legal systems that in various degrees differ from that of Canada.
 If Africa Oil were to become involved in legal disputes in order to defend or enforce any of its rights or obligations under such concessions, licenses, agreements or otherwise, such disputes or related litigation may be costly, time consuming and the outcome may be highly uncertain.
 Moreover, even if Africa Oil would prevail in such dispute or litigation, it may still have a substantially negative effect on Africa Oil and its operations.